 All of the calculations performed in Ground Loop Design fundamentally are based on loads provided by the designer.
-This chapter describes the unique Ground Loop Design loads system, and how to enter the loads in both the Zone Manager and the Average Block loads modules.
+This chapter describes the Ground Loop Design loads system, and how to enter the loads into the zone loads module.
 Additionally, it explains the pump matching capabilities and operation both in automatic and in manual modes.
 At the end of the chapter there is an explanation of how to import external loads files as well as a brief review of the program's loads input methodology.